esturafd/adventofcode2018/README.md

 ## day 1: Bash

+For the first day I chose a known language and the first puzzle was easy.
-The first puzzle was easy.
-For second I had to put it to measure the time it took, leave it running for 3 hours maybe.
+For second I had to put it to measure the time it took,leave it running for 3 hours maybe.

 ```
 pront> ./script1.sh